Impact of gender on the formation and outcome of mentoring relationships in academic research: Results

-We analyzed data from Academic Family Tree (AFT, available at \url{www.academictree.org}), a crowd-sourced database of academic genealogy \cite{david_neurotree_2012, lienard_intellectual_2018}.
+We analyzed data from Academic Family Tree (AFT, available at www.academictree.org), a crowd-sourced database of academic genealogy \cite{david_neurotree_2012, lienard_intellectual_2018}.
 The database integrates user-contributed and public data on academic training relationships and publications.
-A mentorship relationship was either explicitly indicated by database users or inferred from co-authorship of a dissertation listed in ProQuest's collection of dissertations and theses.
+A mentoring relationship was either explicitly indicated by database users or inferred from authorship and supervision of a dissertation listed in ProQuest's collection of dissertations and theses.

-We inferred mentor and trainee genders solely from first names.
-Gender inference was performed using Genderize, an algorithm that estimates the probability that a typical user of the name identifies as male or female based on social media data recording how the name is commonly used \cite{wais_gender_2016}.
+We inferred mentor and trainee gender solely from first names.
+Gender inference was performed using Genderize, an algorithm that estimates the probability that a typical user of the name identifies as a man or a woman based on social media data recording how the name is commonly used \cite{wais_gender_2016}.
 Gender probabilities were available for 93.7\% of individuals in AFT.
-Among this group, we excluded data from 3.7\% of individuals whose first names did not have high probability of association with one gender (see Methods, Figure S1).
+Among this group, we excluded data from 4.3\% of individuals whose first names did not have high probability of association with one gender (see Methods, Fig. S1, Table S2).

-We examined training relationships with end dates between 2000 and 2015, excluding data from training areas focused on business and clinical medicine (3.0\% of training relationships excluded).
-The resulting dataset included 107074 mentors, 19201 postdocs, and 356798 students from a wide range of research areas in science, technology, engineering and mathematics (STEM), humanities, and the social sciences (Figure S2A).
-The gender composition of United States graduate students across research areas was highly correlated with equivalent data from the National Science Foundation (NSF) Survey of Earned Doctorates, an annual demographic study of United States graduate programs (Pearson's correlation coefficient, $r=0.97$, $p=0.0003$ , see Figure S2B).
-Comprehensive demographic data on postdocs by gender, field of study, and year of training end date was not available.
-However, the gender composition of United States postdocs in STEM and social sciences was correlated with data from the 2015 NSF Survey of Graduate Students and Postdoctorates in Science in Engineering, a cross-sectional survey ($r=0.98$, $p=0.003$, see Figure S2C).
+We examined training relationships with end dates between 2000 and 2020, excluding data from training areas focused on business and clinical medicine (2.9\% of training relationships excluded).
+The resulting dataset included 109784 mentors, 23721 postdocs, and 365446 students from a wide range of research areas in science, technology, engineering and mathematics (STEM), humanities, and the social sciences (Fig. S2A).
+For training at institutions in the United States, the gender composition of graduate students and postdocs across research areas was consistent with demographic data collected by the National Science Foundation (Figs. S2B-C).